duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 9___Midterm Sample Test.md

-- collapsed:: true
-  1. Given below are the definitions of some linguistic terms.
+- 1. Given below are the definitions of some linguistic terms.
 Write the term (NO MORE THAN TWO WORDS) next to each definition.
 	- a.
 The smallest unit of sound in a language which can distinguish two words:
 		- phoneme
 	- b.
 The central organ involved in the production of an oral or nasal sound: